Are you or is someone you love suffering from an opiate addiction?

 Withdrawal symptoms range from person to person and also depend on how dependent the individual was on the drug.
 Dependency levels can be tied to the dosage amount, the length of time in which the drug was taken, the type of opioid taken, and whether or not the person was experiencing any co-occurring health issues.

-The first couple days of withdrawal are usually the worst.
+The first couple of days of withdrawal are usually the worst.
 It is during this beginning stage that most relapses happen.

 For the most part, withdrawal symptoms begin 6-12 hours after the last dose if the opiates are short-acting and 30 hours if they’re long-acting.
 However, it is not uncommon to start experiencing them within a few hours of the last dose.